kubernetes-manifest

 Nuon Managed Sandbox Components

-The aws-eks-sandbox managed Sandbox ships with standard Components that your Kubernetes manifests can leverage:
+The aws-eks-sandbox managed Sandbox ships with standard components that your Kubernetes manifests can leverage:

-The Sandboxes are open source and can be customized, if these Components do not work for your application.
+The Sandboxes are open source and can be customized, if these components do not work for your application.

 Best Practices